Valentine’s Day Exposed: 10 Fascinating Facts About Feb. 14

 An Australian family planning organization celebrates National Condom Day on February 14, encouraging lovers to “say it with flowers, do it with condoms.”

-Valentine’s Day in the USA
+Valentine’s Day in the United States

 Valentine’s Day in India

 In 2009, members of a Hindu fundamentalist group named The Sri Ram Sene attacked women in a pub in Mangalore, and their leader Pramod Muthalik announced he’d deal harshly with anybody celebrating Valentine’s Day.
 A group of young women decided to fight back by asking women all over the country to mail the organization pink panties.
 It got thousands in the mail; more than 3,000 women participated int he campaign.
 It seems to have worked.
-Celebrations for the past several years have been quiet.
+Celebrations for the past several years have been less dangerous.